vuesion/vuesion/docs/guide/deployment.md

 Sometimes it's enough to deploy a static version of your application without server-side-rendering.
 If you want to host your application on a CDN or a file storage like Netlify, Github pages or AWS S3, run the command `npm run build:spa`.

-This will create a build that only contents the client side application.
+This will create a build that only contains the client side application.

 You need a webserver to serve the static files.

 ::: tip Support
-The single page application build is not a first class support in this project, you can't use the following features if you decide for this deployment
+The Single Page Application build does not have first class support; the following features are unavailable because they depend on the server component.

 - App Config
 - Runtime Config

-Because this features depend on the server component.

 That means that you have to remove all the references to the vuex state `app.config` e.g. you have to change this line in